Lorti/manu.ninja/src/pages/2017-12-13-game-graphics-with-webgl-three-js-and-lazy-loading-of-3d-models/index.md

 scene.add(ambientLight);
 ~~~

 The hemisphere light has two colors, one for the sky and one for the ground.
-The sky color is be used for the highest point of the hemisphere, directly on top of the scene.
+The sky color is used for the highest point of the hemisphere, directly on top of the scene.
 It then fades gradually to the ground color.
 We can use the hemisphere light to simulate outdoor conditions, but like the ambient light, it can not cast any shadows.

 ~~~ js
 const hemisphereLight = new THREE.HemisphereLight(0xffffff, 0xffffff, 0.5);